I UNDERSTAND

 RECRUITMENT AND TRAINING:

-The signalling course starts in November each year, subject to new signalmen being required, but please note we can only accommodate a maximum of 4 trainees in the training process at once, so you may be added to a waiting list until a vacancy becomes available.
+The signalling course starts in November each year, subject to new signalmen being required, but please note we are limited on how many signalmen we can train at once, so you may be added to a waiting list until a vacancy becomes available.
 The training process will usually take a minimum of 9-12 months and you will need to make yourself available at least twice per month for practical training and attend classroom training days that are held on fixed dates.
-To find out more about what is involved in the training you can download a 'pdf' showing the process here.
 You can apply at any time throughout the year to go on the waiting list for the next course with vacancies.

 If you are already a qualified signaller/signalman (Network Rail or heritage railway) we operate a 'fast-track' recruitment and training process.
 Please provide full details of your experience and the name, contact details of someone in authority in the signalling department we can talk to at the last railway you worked / volunteered for.